RayBenefield/dev-xp/docs/healthlog.md

 # Health Log

+## #2

+Alright... holy shit... first stairs done.
+When you are as heavy and lazy as me... that 10 minutes is a nightmare.
+But only the first is the worst.
+I can do this.
+That is one thing down.
+So many to go.
+I'd like to at least do 30 minutes of moderate level of physical activity and 10 minutes of stairs is good for now.
+I can do a bit at a time between work.
+Good that hurt and I can taste my phlem all over again.
+Is that how you spell it? lol... alright gonna go take some vitamin c for another log and then I'll finish a water for another one.
+ARGH!!!
+I will fucking fight... damn it.
+And no heart attack yet.
+That is a positive.

 ## #1

 Today I'm changing everything.
 Over the past few weeks I have had a lot of aches